Make best use of standards

 - ensure product functionality and compatibility

-- facilitate interoperability
+- facilitate interoperability between systems and devices

 - support consumer safety and public health